-During the quarter, Prairie and JSW signed an extension to an Non-Disclosure Agreement ("NDA"), with the term of the NDA now ending on 28 September 2019, in order to discuss a deal structure and commercial terms for any co-operation or transaction and for the adaption of mine plans for both Debiensko and Jan Karski to align with JSW's development concepts and to maximise potential synergies at Debiensko.
+During the previous quarter, Prairie and JSW signed an extension to an Non-Disclosure Agreement ("NDA"), with the term of the NDA now ending on 28 September 2019, in order to discuss a deal structure and commercial terms for any co-operation or transaction and for the adaption of mine plans for both Debiensko and Jan Karski to align with JSW's development concepts and to maximise potential synergies at Debiensko.

-There can be no certainty as to whether any transaction(s) or co-operation will be agreed, or the potential form of such transaction(s) or co-operation.
+In June 2019, Mr Daniel Ozon, CEO of JSW, was dismissed following his appointment in 2017.
+Mr Rafał Pasieka has been appointed as acting President of the Management Board until August 2019 following which, Mr Włodzimierz Hereźniak will assume the position of JSW's CEO.
+There can be no certainty as to whether any transaction(s) or cooperation will be agreed, or the potential form of such transaction(s) or co-operation.
 It is emphasised that any potential transaction(s), should they occur, may be subject to a number of conditions including, but not limited to, obtaining necessary corporate approvals, consents and approvals related to funding, consents from Poland's Office of Competition and Consumer Protection (UOKiK) if required, and any other requirements that may relate to the strategy, objectives and regulatory regimes applicable to the respective issuers.